GrosserB/omnichannel-strategy-analysis/README.md

 #### Two-way Fixed-effects Difference-in-Difference

 In the first section, we use the standard (or event study-style) difference-in-differences method.
 The major limitation of that method is that it can only handle one event at a time, without a clear way to aggregate the results, including confidence bands, of multiple events.
 This is where TWFE is coming in.
 In recent years,an emerging scientific literature has pointed out flaws of the original TWFE estimator (under some conditions, in particular, multiple time periods and heterogenous or dynamic treatment effects, staggered the estimator delivered biased results).
 We use the implementation of the corrected version of the TWFE estimator of Callaway & Sant'Anna (2021).
 It is only available in R. The package runs the following fixed effects regression: LATEX where the variables are defined as in (LINK)

+shows the effect of showroom opening on online sales.
+It plots the difference-in-differences parameters of regressions of online sales on the interaction term of Treatment Group and Year-Quarter indicator variables along its 95%-confidence bands.
+These values aggregated over all showrooms in our sample.
+It thus shows the relative development of online sales

+group-time effect difference-in-difference estimators of online sales around the opening of showrooms, aggregated over all showroom openings in our sample.

+The

+ *

 PLOT